True or False?: A bigger, denser bone is a stronger bone.

 - Mind your Medications.
 Avoid medications that reduce mineral absorption, especially H2 inhibitors, antacids, or laxatives with bisacodyl.
 Supplementation with some minerals such as iron or magnesium will reduce calcium absorption.
 Medication challenges are not just indirect, either: we have spent a lot of time on our blog and in our book discussing the effects of bone-focused medications and their side effects.
 Obviously, if these medications actually worked, we wouldn’t be here writing this.

 - Lessen your exposure to xenoestrogens.
 Avoid these estrogen-like hormone disruptors in food, plastic, beauty, bath, and household products.
 Examples include BPA, phthalates, parabens, and most pesticides.
 Choose organic foods and avoid BPA-lined cans.
 Avoid “fragrance” on labels and instead choose products scented with essential oils.
 Avoid plastic-wrapped food, especially warming foods in plastic.
 Choose organic foods to limit pesticide, antibiotic, and growth hormone exposure.
 Disrupting your estrogen metabolism with these foreign compounds can not only bring on early menopause, but also wreak havoc with your bone density.

 - Find some ease to balance your effort.
 While some acutely stressful exercise can motivate bone growth, most stress negatively affects bone health.
 Under chronic stress, your stomach acid production slows, reducing absorption of all minerals and protein.
 Furthermore, stress depletes B vitamins, some of which are needed for bone growth.
-For instance, those with folate/B12 insufficiency resulting in high homocysteine have been found to exhibit reduced bone mineral density, changes in the inner scaffolding of bone, and increased bone fragility.
+For instance, those with folate/B12 insufficiency resulting in high homocysteine have been found to have reduced bone mineral density, changes in the inner scaffolding of bone, and increased bone fragility.
 Stress also depletes vitamin C, which helps to make collagen (providing elasticity) and crosslink bone.